neuroimaginador/neuroimaginador.github.io/content/publication/2005-01-01_Hebbian_Iterative_Me/index.md

 - E. Mérida-Casermeiro
 - admin
 publication_types: '1'
 publication: 11th Conference of the Spanish Association for Artificial Intelligence (CAEPIA) 2005, Lecture Notes in Computer Science (including subseries Lecture Notes in Artificial Intelligence and Lecture Notes in Bioinformatics), (4177), _pp.
 241--250_
-publication_short: 'CAEPIA 2005'
+publication_short: CAEPIA 2005
 doi: 10.1007/11881216_26
 abstract: 'In this paper, two important issues concerning pattern recognition by neural networks are studied: a new model of hebbian learning, as well as the effect of